-Note - Total number of clinical experience hours include hours required for prior to student teaching and for student teaching.
-Total clinical hours are reported for Traditional route only; candidates in the Alternative routes are considered teacher of record so the student teaching hours are not reported.
+Note: Total number of clinical experience hours include hours required for prior to student teaching and for student teaching.
+Total clinical hours are reported for Traditional route only; candidates in the Alternative routes are considered teacher of record so the student teaching hours are not applicable.
+Governor's Executive Order N-66-20 provided flexibilities to teacher preparation programs regarding supervised clinical hours for 2019-20.

-Program Information: Enrollment
+Program Information: Total Enrollment, 2019-20